MSF2141/MechaCar_Statistical_Analysis/README.md

 ![Lot_summary%20statistics](https://github.com/MSF2141/MechaCar_Statistical_Analysis/blob/f76d3cc6fff7a0150c2ec7eabb51030f60c365af/Lot_summary%20statistics.png)

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+ the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+The design requirements for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+ The current manufacturing data meet this design specification for all manufacturing lots in total and individually for lot 1 and lot 2.
+Lot 3 has the variance of the suspension coils exceeding 100 pounds per square inch.

 ### Part 3:
 [MechaCarChallenge](https://github.com/MSF2141/MechaCar_Statistical_Analysis/blob/770d185d28be3722116160c99a5620201df197cb/MechaCarChallenge.R)